FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/PyPi/Linux/Install.md

     DBFilePath = str(r'/root/FTSDataBase.db')
 ```
 ###  MySQL database
 FTS supports an abstraction layer, so it's easy to use a different database like MySQL.
+MYSQL is still experimental support, so use at your own risk.
 To switch to a MySQL database
 ```python
     # this should be set before startup